 Implement a Vegetable Garden into Your Patio Plans

-Creating a vegetable garden with a small footprint is perfect for planting next to your deck or patio where fresh produce is just an arm’s length away from your kitchen.
-A good vegetable garden size is 8′ x 6′.
-Patio design software can help you accurately layout the space required for your vegetable garden.
+The creation of a vegetable garden with a small footprint is ideal for planting next to your deck or patio, which places freshly harvested produce within reach of your kitchen.
+A good vegetable garden size is 8' x 6'.
+You can more accurately plan out the space required for your vegetable garden with the assistance of patio design software.

 Enjoy Perfect Fall Days Outdoors